 Subscribe to the view that it’s always 5 o’clock somewhere, and you might find yourself sipping on a mid-morning brew at Vikualienmarkt.
 (Well, when in Germany…!)

 If not, Viktualienmarkt is still a great place to grab a snack to fuel up.
 The market stalls at Viktualienmarkt carry an array of fresh fruits and vegetables along with local specialties.
-Try out the leberkäse, a Bavarian specialty meat loaf whose English translation of “liver cheese” does absolutely nothing to describe its surprisingly satisfying taste.
+Try out one of Munich’s most classic foods, leberkäse, a Bavarian specialty meat loaf whose English translation of “liver cheese” does absolutely nothing to describe its surprisingly satisfying taste.

 Find me a kitschier place in Munich than Hofbräuhaus and I’ll pay for next serving of spätzle.
 Despite hipster travellers bemoaning places so obviously geared towards tourists, every first visit to Munich should include a stop at the Hofbräuhaus.